rpianezza/Human-TE/documentation/other-documentation/GC-bias.md

     ## ℹ Use `spec()` to retrieve the full column specification for this data.
     ## ℹ Specify the column types or set `show_col_types = FALSE` to quiet this message.

-    ## Warning: The following aesthetics were dropped during statistical transformation: colour
-    ## ℹ This can happen when ggplot fails to infer the correct grouping structure in
-    ##   the data.
-    ## ℹ Did you forget to specify a `group` aesthetic or to convert a numerical
-    ##   variable into a factor?
-    ## The following aesthetics were dropped during statistical transformation: colour
-    ## ℹ This can happen when ggplot fails to infer the correct grouping structure in
-    ##   the data.
-    ## ℹ Did you forget to specify a `group` aesthetic or to convert a numerical
-    ##   variable into a factor?
-    ## The following aesthetics were dropped during statistical transformation: colour
-    ## ℹ This can happen when ggplot fails to infer the correct grouping structure in
-    ##   the data.
-    ## ℹ Did you forget to specify a `group` aesthetic or to convert a numerical
-    ##   variable into a factor?

 ![](GC-bias_files/figure-gfm/all-1.png)<!-- -->

 ``` r